Start with the job that matters most

-Four problems these tools solve
+Four jobs these tools handle

 - Inbox cleanup and prioritization: Best when the main problem is volume.
 These tools summarize threads, surface what matters, and help you get through the inbox faster.